The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

-The field relies on sophisticated processing algorithms for Point Spread Function (PSF) subtraction \citep[e.g., LOCI and KLIP][]{Lafreniere:2007, Soummer2012a}.
-These algorithms have been demonstrated to affect the apparent morphology of disk features to varying degrees and to yield apparent point sources when structures are in fact continuous \citep[e.g.,][]{Follette2017, Ligi2018}.
-For this reason, until recently, all of the reported detections of protoplanet candidates in transitional disks were heavily debated.
-These include the planet candidates LkCa15~b, c, and d \citep{Kraus:2012, Sallum2015, Thalmann2015, Currie2019}, HD169142~b \citep{Biller2014, Reggiani2014, Ligi2018, Gratton2019}, T~Cha~b \citep{Huelamo2011}, MWC~758~b \citep{Reggiani2018}, HD100546~b and c \citep{Quanz2013, Quanz2015, Currie2015, Follette2017, Rameau2017}, and AB Aur b \citep{Currie2022,Zhou2022}.
-The recent detection of the protoplanet PDS~70~b in thermal emission at a variety of infrared wavelengths \citep{Keppler2018, Muller2018}, at H$\alpha$ \citep{Wagner2018,Haffert2019}, and in ultraviolet accretion continuum emission \citep{Zhou2021}, as well as the detection of PDS 70 c in H$\alpha$ \citep{Haffert2019} and in sub-mm continuum emission \citep[evidence of the presence of a circumplanetary disk,][]{Benisty2021, Isella2019}, makes PDS 70 the first widely accepted, unambiguous, protoplanetary system.
+The field of High-Contrast Imaging (HCI) relies on sophisticated processing algorithms for Point Spread Function (PSF) subtraction \citep[e.g., Locally Optimized Combination of Images (LOCI) and Karhounen-Lo\'eve Image Processing (KLIP)][]{Lafreniere2007, Soummer2012a}.
+These algorithms are powerful tools for isolating faint disk and planet signals, but have been demonstrated to affect the apparent morphology of disk features to varying degrees and to yield apparent point-sources when structures are in fact continuous \citep[e.g.,][]{Follette2017, Ligi2018}.
+For this reason, most reported detections of protoplanet candidates in transitional disks have been heavily debated.
+These include the planet candidates LkCa~15~b, c, and d \citep{Kraus:2012, Sallum2015, Thalmann2015, Currie2019}, HD~169142~b \citep{Biller2014, Reggiani2014, Ligi2018, Gratton2019}, T~Cha~b \citep{Huelamo2011}, MWC~758~b \citep{Reggiani2018}, HD~100546~b and c \citep{Quanz2013, Quanz2015, Currie2015, Follette2017, Rameau2017}, and AB Aur b \citep{Currie2022,Zhou2022}.

+The only protoplanets considered unambiguous at present are PDS~70~b and PDS~70~c.
+PDS~70~b's nature as a \textit{bona fide} accreting protoplanet is supported by multiwavelength characterization, namely its detection in thermal emission at a variety of infrared wavelengths \citep{Keppler2018, Muller2018,Wang2021}, at H$\alpha$ \citep{Wagner2018,Haffert2019}, and in ultraviolet accretion continuum emission \citep{Zhou2021}.
+Likewise, PDS~70~c has been detected in IR thermal emission \citep{Mesa2019,Wang2021}, at H$\alpha$ \citep{Haffert2019}, and in sub-mm continuum emission \citep[evidence of the presence of a circumplanetary disk;][]{Benisty2021, Isella2019}.

-Prior to the discovery of PDS 70~b and c, the only confirmed companion \textbf{inside} of a transitional disk gap was the stellar mass companion HD~142527~B \citep{Biller2014,Close2014}.Though it is not a planetary mass object \citep[$\mathrm{M_B}=0.11\pm0.06\mathrm{M_{\odot}}$][]{Claudi2019}, its tight separation \citep[a$\sim$15au][]{Balmer2022}, ongoing accretion \citep[$\sim10^{-9}M_{\odot}/yr$][]{Balmer2022} and extreme mas ratio of $\sim$0.05 relative to the primary \citep[$\mathrm{M_A}=2.0\pm0.3\mathrm{M_{\odot}}$][]{Mendegutia2015} have made it an important benchmark system and test case for detections of accreting companions embedded in transitional disks.
+Prior to the discovery of PDS~70~b and c, the only object imaged \textit{inside} of a transitional disk gap was the stellar-mass companion HD~142527~B \citep{Biller2014,Close2014}.
+Though it is not a planetary-mass object \citep[$\mathrm{M_B}=0.11\pm0.06\mathrm{M_{\odot}}$][]{Claudi2019}, its tight separation \citep[a$\sim$15au][]{Balmer2022}, ongoing accretion \citep[$\sim10^{-9}M_{\odot}/yr$][]{Balmer2022} and extreme mas ratio of $\sim$0.05 relative to the primary \citep[$\mathrm{M_A}=2.0\pm0.3\mathrm{M_{\odot}}$][]{Mendegutia2015} make it an important benchmark system and test case for detections of accreting companions embedded in transitional disks.